kinvolk-archives/talk-rktlet/slides.md

 </center>
 * What is rkt?
 * How does rkt work? (rkt internals)
-* What is the rktlet?
+* What is rktlet?
-* How does the rktlet work?
+* How does rktlet work?
 * What's new?
 * What's missing?